tonsky/rum/README.md

 There are Rum wrappers for the various React hooks.
 See doc strings for examples, and [the React hooks reference](https://reactjs.org/docs/hooks-reference.html) for more details.

+> ⚠️ Hooks can be used only in `defc` components with optional `rum/static` mixin.
+Using any other mixin or form of declaring a component will generate class-based React components that are not compatible with hooks.
+You should use either hooks or mixins in one component, two can't work together.

 ```clojure
 ;; Takes initial value or value returning fn and returns a tuple of [value set-value!],